scalameta/mdoc/readme.md

 ## Modifiers

-Vorks supports several modifiers to control the output of code fences.
+Mdocs supports several modifiers to control the output of code fences.

 ### Default